Mizery/Treasure/README.md

 # Treasure
-Hunt for sensitive information through githubs code search.
+Hunt for sensitive information on github.

 Dependencies:
 -------------